V God - Man Interrelations

 God assists man also by having send prophets, Jesus Christ and the Holy Spirit.
 (Rom 8,26)

-1c1) Man is a functional, mental form of life, in space and time a cosmic being.
+1c1) Man is a complex mental, functional, multi-dimensional, regenerating form of life, reaching from his

 1c2) Acting forces are generated out of spiritual, mental, social, psychological, emotional and biological